refractionware/linux/README.md

 - `tab3/6.5.1`: old stable, based off exynos4-mainline Linux 6.5.1 kernel.
 Deprecated.
 - `tab3/6.7.6`: new stable, based off exynos4-mainline Linux 6.7.6 kernel.
 - `tab3/wip-otg`: Patch for MAX77689 MFD to 1. fix cable detection and 2. enable OTG.
 Does not handle OTG power yet.
 Also doesn't have working peripheral/OTG switching.
 Also also is missing at least one commit, be warned.
 This one should be re-done from scratch...
 - `tab3/headset-detect`: WIP branch for headset detection.
+Final patches being prepared in `b4/midas-wm1811-gpio-jack`.

 ## baffinlite/*